ColleSerre/SchoolArchives/Histoire/Nguyen/WW1.md

 * AH annexed Bosnia in 1908
 * Russia
 * Serbia's ambitions "Yugoslavia"
-* Domestic troubles in AH & Russia, the war was a diver
+* Domestic troubles in AH & Russia, the war was a diversion and a way to restore the country's glory.

+Build up of European armies

+*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwMDc3Mzg5Miw5NjI5MDQ0OTldfQ==
+eyJoaXN0b3J5IjpbMTc4NzU0MTE4Nyw5NjI5MDQ0OTldfQ==
 -->